 Is acrylic paint permanent on clothes?

 Generally, it’s not.
-So what does acrylic paint have to do with how long it lasts on clothes?
+So what does acrylic paint affect how long it lasts on clothes?
 Acrylic paint is usually not permanent on clothes because the particles of the expensive and “drying” type used for painting (oil paints) are too large, giving it a more opaque and less durable coverage on clothing.

 Acrylic paint can dry within minutes or hours, depending on how porous the surface is.